 There are some things that you need to bear in mind before you start:

 - HCS does not sell domains, nor maintains them.
 You still are responsible for buying a domain and paying for it yearly.

 - HCS does not host a nameserver.
 You will need to continue to use your domain registrar's nameserver, or another nameserver if you so choose.
 (A nameserver is a server that, when given a host name, returns the correct IP address for a host on the Internet.)

 Here is a basic outline of what you need to do:

 - Buy a domain from a domain registrar.

-- If you want, WWW.EXAMPLE.COM should also be a CNAME for www.hcs.harvard.edu if you want to access your website via www.example.com.
+- If you want, www.example.com could also be a CNAME for www.hcs.harvard.edu if you want to access your website via www.example.com.

 - Note that our virtual host tool is flexible as to which subdomains you host with us.
-So if you want, you can just host "elephant.example.com" with us--there's no requirement that your top-level domain or your WWW domain be hosted with us.
+So if you want, you can just host elephant.example.com with us—there's no requirement that your top-level domain or your WWW domain be hosted with us.